LOWER MERION HISTORICAL SOCIETY

 The slate was moved, seconded and approved unanimously.

-The Nominating Committee's slate for Directors for the Class of 2006 for a 3 year term:
+The Nominating Committee's slate for Directors for the Class of 2006 fora 3 year term:

 Dick Jones